- Loan for part-time students

 Who can combine grants?

 All Canada Student Grants can be combined with those available for students with permanent disabilities.
-Apply for a grant for a student with a permanent disability.
+Apply for a grant for a student with a persistent or prolonged disability.

 Available grants for part-time students